Fort Anderson |

 (1750's), Spartanburg County ?

-A settlers' fort near the state border.
+A settlers' fort located near the state border.

 Fort Woods